fredericrous/argocd-envsubst-plugin/README.md

 - Default TTL: 5 minutes
 - Cache key: Based on manifest content hash
 - Configurable via `ARGOCD_ENV_CACHE_TTL` environment variable
+- Thread-safe with file locking to prevent race conditions

+### Strict Mode

+The plugin runs in strict mode by default, which requires either ConfigMap or Secret to be present:
+- Default: `ARGOCD_ENVSUBST_STRICT=true` (recommended for production)
+- To disable: `ARGOCD_ENVSUBST_STRICT=false` (only for testing)

+In strict mode, the plugin will exit with an error if neither ConfigMap nor Secret is found.

 ### Metrics